Neapolitan ragù: Origin

+Historical

+Antonio Latini's 1692 recipe for a ragù (65), the first to appear in Naples.
+A translation is supplied in the footnotes.
+(Note: "Dish called raù—veal flank filled with chopped veal meat, egg yolks, sour cherry pulp, cured/larded [spicy?] ham, bone marrow, truffle slices, mostaccioli powder [i.e. mix of sweet spices used in mostaccioli ], pine nuts, herbs, common spices, and other prized ingredients; cooked in a lidded casserole, well greased with butter or lard/suet, with meat sauce; once it is cooked, it will be served with previously sautéed sweetbreads, cauliflowerets and asparaguses, and seasoned according to taste.")

-As with all ragùs, Neapolitan ragù evolved from the French ragout, which was first described in the early 17th century.
-For their first two hundred years, ragouts were understood as a class of sauces that could dress otherwise plain servings of meat, and for at least part of that period were prepared in a basic method of browning meat and vegetables in fat, braising them in a broth, before finally thickening the dish with flour.
-In the second half of the 17th century, ragouts spread across Europe, and by 1662 had made it to northern Italy, when chef Bartolomeo Stefani wrote of a ragù made from "egg yolks, mastic, lemon juice and veal kidney fat".
-Within 30 years, ragù had arrived in Naples under the name raù.
-One recipe for this was described by the steward Antonio Latini, comprising a cut of veal that was stuffed, baked, and served with a separately-cooked sauce.
-It featured ingredients foreign to the modern ragù, including asparagus, black cherry, sweetbreads and truffle.
+Ragùs—rich sauces often made with meat—are eaten across Italy with pasta.
+They evolved from the French ragoût, from which they also derived their name.
+Ragoûts were first described in the early 17th century, and for their first 200 years they were understood as a class of sauces that could flavour otherwise plain servings of meat.
+For at least some of that period, they were prepared in a basic method of browning meat and vegetables in fat, braising them in a broth, then thickening the dish with flour.
+In the second half of the 17th century, ragoûts spread across Europe, and by 1662 they had arrived in northern Italy, when the chef Bartolomeo Stefani wrote of a ragù made from "egg yolks, mastic, lemon juice and veal kidney fat".
+Within 30 years, ragù had made it to Naples under the name raù.
+One recipe was described by the steward Antonio Latini, comprising a cut of veal that was stuffed, baked, and served with a separately cooked sauce.
+It featured ingredients foreign to the modern ragù, including asparagus, black cherries, sweetbreads, and truffle.